What do you admire

 voice that audiences have been listening to and responding with and the

-same faces that they connect with, I think well be fine.
+same faces that they connect with, I think we’ll be fine.

 How is your character